igor-dulger/consensys-final-project/README.md

 minutes to upload my code and got result)

 - When a buyer buys a product shop doesn't store this information in its storage, this info will be stored in logs and seller show gather it and store off chain.
 I selected this approach for simplicity.

+- Project deployed to Rinkedy network, address is in accounts.txt